 - Use #NationalGrainFreeDay to share on social media.

 In 2019, Siete Family Foods founded National Grain-Free Day to support those whose dietary restrictions require them to eat grain-free.
 By raising awareness, they hope to bring them back around the table again, enjoying family meals.

-The Registrar at National Day Calendar® proclaimed National Grain-Free Day to be observed annually on February 21.
+The Registrar at National Day Calendar proclaimed the day to be observed on February 21st, annually.